2023 Voter Registration Deadlines

-ABSENTEE voting begins six weeks before every election and is available to any registered Adair County voter that will be unable to make it to their polling place on Election Day due to their absence from Adair County, illness or physical disability or caretaker, religious belief or practice, service as a poll worker, incarceration but have retained qualifications for voting, or certified participant in Missouri’s Safe at Home program.
+ABSENTEE voting begins six weeks before every election and is available to any registered Adair County voter that will be unable to make it to their polling place on Election Day due to their absence from Adair County, illness or physical disability or caretaker(residing at the same address), religious belief or practice, service as a poll worker, a first responder, a health care worker, or a member of law enforcement, incarceration but have retained qualifications for voting, or certified participant in Missouri’s Safe at Home program.

-Beginning February 22, 2022, you can vote an absentee ballot in person at the Adair County Clerk’s Office located at 311 N Elson St, Kirksville, MO during regular office hours from 8:30 a.m. to 4:30 p.m.
+Beginning February 21, 2023, you can vote an absentee ballot in person at the Adair County Annex building located at 300 N Franklin St, Kirksville, MO during regular office hours from 8:30 a.m. to 4:30 p.m.
 Monday through Friday.

-Registered voters can also vote an absentee ballot at the Adair County Clerk’s Office located at 311 N Elson St, Kirksville, MO on Saturday April 2nd from 8:00 a.m. to 12:00 p.m. and until 5:00 p.m. on Monday April 4, 2022.
+Registered voters can also vote an absentee ballot at the Adair County Annex building located at 300 N Franklin St, Kirksville, MO on Saturday April 1st from 8:00 a.m. to 12:00 p.m. and until 5:00 p.m. on Monday April 3, 2023.

 Email election questions to firstname.lastname@example.org.

 If you go to college out of state, you can register to vote in either your home state or where you attend college, but you cannot be registered in both locations.
 You do not have the right to vote in more than one location.
 It’s a felony and considered voter fraud to register to vote in multiple locales.

 You do have the right to vote in any state where you have a temporary or permanent residence.